Msmastr74/Bogobot/README.md

 # Bogobot

 Bogobot is a specialized Discord bot designed for monitoring the [24/7 Bogosort Livestream](https://www.youtube.com/live/7Y5eyyUNsYo).
-The bot uses OCR and stream-derived timing to provide high-accuracy statistics directly from the stream.
+The bot now uses the Bogostream stats API by default, with OCR still available as a fallback pipeline for stream-derived statistics and sort-state tracking.

 ## Prerequisites

 Python 3.10+ is required.
-The dependency scripts install the usual system tools: libtesseract/Tesseract, FFmpeg, Streamlink, and the Python packages used by the bot.
+The dependency scripts install the usual system tools:
+FFmpeg, Streamlink, optional libtesseract/Tesseract OCR support, and the Python packages used by the bot.
 Android/Termux is a supported environment.

 ## Installation